Out-of-distribution forgetting: vulnerability of continual learning to intra-class distribution shift: Introduction

 \section{Introduction}

-Learning models based on artificial neural networks~\cite{lecun_deep_2015} have achieved significant success in various challenging tasks ranging from image recognition~\cite{he_deep_2015} to playing the game of Go~\cite{silver_mastering_2017}.
-However, these models usually suffer from catastrophic forgetting (CF) ~\cite{goodfellow_empirical_2015,mccloskey_catastrophic_1989,ratcliff_connectionist_1990} in open environments.
-That is, when tasks need to be learned sequentially, the model’s performance on old tasks will be severely impaired after learning new tasks due to the interference between previously and newly learned knowledge.
-It is a significant limitation preventing an artificial intelligence system from effectively working in open, dynamic environments.
-To overcome the problem of CF, various continual learning (CL) methods have been proposed for deep neural networks, including strategies based on parameter regularization, memory replay, and parameter isolation ~\cite{kirkpatrick_overcoming_2017, rebuffi_icarl_2017, rusu_progressive_2016}.
-By enabling a system to learn new tasks and maintain its performance on old tasks, CL has made significant progress in incremental image recognition and other computer vision tasks~\cite{li_learning_2018, yang_continual_2022}.
+Learning models based on artificial neural networks usually suffer from catastrophic forgetting (CF) \cite{goodfellow_empirical_2015,mccloskey_catastrophic_1989,ratcliff_connectionist_1990} in open environments.
+Researchers have proposed various continual learning (CL) methods for deep neural networks to overcome CF. These include strategies based on parameter regularization, memory replay, and parameter isolation etc. \cite{kirkpatrick_overcoming_2017,hogea_fetril_2024,rusu_progressive_2016}.
+By enabling a system to learn new tasks and maintain its performance on old tasks, CL has made significant progress in incremental image recognition and other computer vision tasks~\cite{wang_comprehensive_2024,yang_continual_2022}.

-Are the current CL strategies enough for coping with the problem of CF in more complex situations?
-Maybe not.
-One concern is the noise tolerance of CL strategies.
-In a recent review~\cite{kudithipudi_biological_2022}, the authors raised the possibility that continual learning machines may not perform well if there is a large distribution shift between the data encountered in the inference phase and those in the training phase.
-In the present work, surprisingly, we find that even an intra-class distribution shift negligible to human observers will introduce severe performance impairments for current CL methods.
+Even with great advances, the current CL strategies may still not cope well with the problem of CF in real world.
+One of the many concerns is the noise tolerance of CL strategies.
+In the review\cite{kudithipudi_biological_2022}, the authors concerns that continual learning machines may not perform well if there is a large distribution shift between the data encountered in the inference phase and those in the training phase.
+In the present manuscript, we surprisingly find that the practical situation is much more severe.
+Our work indicates that even a tiny intra-class distribution shift, negligible to human observers, can introduce severe performance impairments for current CL methods.

-Specifically, we named this phenomenon out-of-distribution forgetting (OODF) (\cf Fig.~\ref{overview}).
-This phenomenon is special for CL as the effect only takes place after subsequent learning other categories, which is different from the well-studied OOD problem in the setting of joint learning~\cite{shen_towards_2021}.
-We believe OODF is an important yet under-attended problem for developing as well as evaluating future CL methods because: \begin{itemize}
+Specifically, we named this phenomenon out-of-distribution forgetting (OODF) (Fig.\ref{overview}).
+This phenomenon is special for CL as the performance degradation is caused by the subsequent learning of other categories, which is different from the well-studied OOD problem in the setting of joint learning\cite{shen_towards_2021}.
+We believe OODF is an important yet under-attended problem for developing as well as evaluating CL methods in the future because: \begin{itemize}